-Here is Divine, Omnipotent, Victorious Power.
+Here is divine, omnipotent, victorious power.
 Without it, it is folly to think that we can be successful as Christian workers.
-With it, success is certain.
-Oh, Christians ! has He yet come upon you ?
+With it success is certain.
+I ask you, a Christian, "has He yet come upon you ?"
 It is a question of life or death to precious souls about you.
-Do not dare to rest until you have the assurance that God has given you what He means by "the Holy Ghost coming upon you."
+Do not dare to rest until you have the assurance that God has given you what He means by the "Holy Ghost coming upon you."